spapastamkou/unilux-courses/modules/web-archives.md

 Inspect the archived materials at the level of the item (an elementary object of the archive: a photo).
 Try to evaluate as a historian at least 4 or 5 archived resources (each member of the group could pick one or two), if possible from different collections of the archive.
 Check, for example, the collection "First Responders".
 Would you be able to reuse these items in a historical work?
 If not, why?

 Present your findings in a five-minute oral presentation.

-> IMPORTANT!
-For this session, your Markdonw/GitHub assignment will be a short report on your group's work.
-You can write the group's report in a collaborative way (based on the presentation your group made) and deliver the same text for all the group members.
+### After completing this assignment...
+... you should be able to:

+1. Understand in what conditions event-based born digital archives are created
+2. Identify the factors that help estimate the historical value of online archival materials

 ## Suggested readings to learn more on web archives